Joseph McCarthy: Fame and notoriety

 McCarthy sought to discredit his critics and political opponents by accusing them of being Communists or communist sympathizers.
 In the 1950 Maryland Senate election, McCarthy campaigned for John Marshall Butler in his race against four-term incumbent Millard Tydings, with whom McCarthy had been in conflict during the Tydings Committee hearings.
 In speeches supporting Butler, McCarthy accused Tydings of "protecting Communists" and "shielding traitors".
 McCarthy's staff was heavily involved in the campaign and collaborated in the production of a campaign tabloid that contained a composite photograph doctored to make it appear that Tydings was in intimate conversation with Communist leader Earl Russell Browder.
 A Senate subcommittee later investigated this election and referred to it as "a despicable, back-street type of campaign", as well as recommending that the use of defamatory literature in a campaign be made grounds for expulsion from the Senate.
 The pamphlet was clearly labeled a composite.
 McCarthy said it was "wrong" to distribute it; though staffer Jean Kerr thought it was fine.
 After he lost the election by almost 40,000 votes, Tydings claimed foul play.

 In addition to the Tydings–Butler race, McCarthy campaigned for several other Republicans in the 1950 elections, including Everett Dirksen against Democratic incumbent and Senate Majority Leader Scott W. Lucas.
 Dirksen, and indeed all the candidates McCarthy supported, won their elections, and those he opposed lost.
 The elections, including many that McCarthy was not involved in, were an overall Republican sweep.
 Although his impact on the elections was unclear, McCarthy was credited as a key Republican campaigner.
 He was now regarded as one of the most powerful men in the Senate and was treated with new-found deference by his colleagues.
+A 2014 study found little evidence that McCarthy's campaigning against other Senators mattered in the election outcomes.
 In the 1952 Senate elections McCarthy was returned to his Senate seat with 54.2% of the vote, compared to Democrat Thomas Fairchild's 45.6%.
 As of 2020, McCarthy is the last Republican to win Wisconsin's Class 1 Senate seat.